slyk26/balls/README.md

 * [ ] import/export/save temp playlists created by balls
 * [x] icons in the searchbar to show if playlist/song
 * [ ] polish the source code
+* [ ] additional right side drawer to tweak the queue (remove duplicate songs, search the queue etc)
+* [ ] find a way to display cropped off content (maybe a scroll on hover?)